SegersIan/knowledge-base/wisdom.md

 > Your problem and challenges are not unique - find others that solved it

-> Always asume good intent
+> Always assume good intent

 > Just do it, don't ask for permission, people will resist or take things from you away if you're doing a bad job.